gavinlyonsrepo/cylon/documentation/features_info.md

 https://wiki.archlinux.org/index.php/Cron

-* pacaur options
+* trizen options
-	* see "man pacaur" for more details
-	* 8 Delete pacaur cache
+	* 8 Delete trizen clone dir
-environment  variable AURDEST
-Determines where the packages build files (PKGBUILD, .SRCINFO and install script files) will be cloned.
-If this environment variable is not defined, the clone directory will be set to $XDG_CACHE_HOME/pacaur with a fall back to $HOME/.cache/pacaur
+Delete trizen clone dir files. default = /tmp/trizen-$USER The clone dir is the clone_dir setting from config file.
+The clone dir is the absolute path to the directory where trizen clones and builds packages.
+The setting is parsed from config file

-	* 9 pacaur config file
+	* 9 trizen config file
-User will be given option user to select user pacaur config file or the system one system config $XDG_CONFIG_DIRS/pacaur/config and falling back to /etc/xdg/pacaur/config user config $XDG_CONFIG_HOME/pacaur/config and falling back to $HOME/.config/pacaur/config
+Edit trizen config file $HOME/.config/trizen/trizen.conf

 	* 12 see auracle 11 above.

 **2: System maintenance section**